G-Research/siembol/docs/deployment/deployment.md

 ```
 The above command outputs a YAML file with all values from the values.yaml file resolved for the templates.

-2. Create a new kustomization file to add e.g. labels to a pod:
+2. Create a new kustomization file to add e.g. a label to a deployment:
 ```bash
 $ cat new_templates/kustomization.yaml
 commonLabels: